ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 The Episeq pipeline takes FASTQ or BAM files (unsorted) as input and produces an differential analysis in the methylome.
 Currently, only WGSB and RRSB data are supported.

+Please ensure that you have Python 2.7.10 available and loaded before executing this pipeline.
+Otherwise, the program will quit.

+In the current working directory, you should have filled out the readset, design and configuration (`.ini`) file.
+Please refer to the Episeq User Manual for more information and instructions.

 Usage
 -----